JohnAD/nullable/README.rst

 > Null is a value that is UNKNOWN.

-It does NOT mean "a missing value".
+It does NOT mean "no value".
 The semantic difference is subtle but very important.
 For example, if you where to ADD a missing value to the number 2, you would expect the answer to be two.
 After all, if something is not there, it implies zero.
 But ``null`` does not work that way.
 Adding